 During this phase both councils will continue to iteratively sign off development, and a beta version of the Care Xchange will go out for user acceptance testing in December 2019.

-It is envisaged that a final version will be deployed in both councils in November with a release version available to others across local government from January 2020.
+Care Xchange will be live across both councils early Spring.
+With a release version available to others across local government soon after.

 GET IN TOUCH